achyuth4/OpenGPT-LLMStudio/README.md

 ## Data Format

-H2O LLM studio expects a csv file with at least two columns, one being the instruct column, the other being the answer that the model should generate.
+AchyuthGPT LLM studio expects a csv file with at least two columns, one being the instruct column, the other being the answer that the model should generate.
 You can also provide an extra validation dataframe using the same format or use an automatic train/validation split to evaluate the model performance.

 During an experiment you can adapt the data representation with the following settings